xboxpro1/mcp3221_brzo/README.md

 ###Driver API
 **MCP3221_BRZO adc(address, vinRef)**
-Init the temperature sensor with the given address, and sets the Vin Ref to calculate the Analog Data to Millivolt.
+Init the temperature sensor with the given address, and sets the VinRef to calculate the raw data to millivolt.

-**readADC(int16_t)**
+**readADC(uint16_t)**
-Read the raw data as int16_t.
+Read the raw data as uint16_t.
 Returns the brzo_i2c error code.
 Brzo_i2c error codes see [README](https://github.com/pasko-zh/brzo_i2c/blob/master/README.md)

-**calcMV(float)**
+**calcMV(uint16_t)**
-Calculate the Analog Data to Millivolt to the base Vin Ref in float.
+Calculate the raw data to millivolt to the base VinRef as uint16_t.
 Returns the brzo_i2c error code.

 Created for Arduino IDE and PlatformIO.